murlis97/portfolio-viz/storyboard.md

 ## Risks of Investment Wireframe

+From the Storyboard creation it was clear that this was easily the most crucial aspect of the project.
+If the risks involved in volatile stocks could be explained to a trader, half the battle would be won and the call to action will be achieved.

 <iframe title="Value of $100 Invested in GME at on different days" aria-label="Interactive line chart" id="datawrapper-chart-sBeNx" src="https://datawrapper.dwcdn.net/sBeNx/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="616"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>